Guizimo/cova/README.md

 - Email : 17680262548@163.com
 - GitHub Issues : Here
-Thank you for using cover-craft !
+Thank you for using cova !
 If you find it helpful, please consider giving it a star ⭐️